 194 You have to be a live ember that sets fire to whatever it touches.
 And, when your surroundings are incapable of catching fire, you have to raise their spiritual temperature.
 If not, you are wasting time miserably, and wasting the time of those around you.
 (1)

 It pumped us up – enabled us to run a bit farther, lift a little more, grind it out.
 But I don’t think many of us loved it.
-Matter of fact, a few of us didn’t like it or Coach Carter all that much.
+Matter of fact, a few of us didn’t like it or Coach Carter (during class) all that much.
 But the results across a semester in the weight room and on the track showed us the benefit of being trained and “encouraged.”
 And because Coach Carter had been there before himself – he knew how to discipline those willing.
-I am leaning on those lessons a lot.
-With a genetic disorder that affects my heart and spine, has resulted in two heart valves being replaced and internal defibrillators, and a limited lifestyle – starting to work out again is a challenge.
+I am leaning on those lessons a lot as I return to working out.
+With a genetic disorder that affects my heart and spine.
+For my heart it has resulted in two heart valves being replaced and internal defibrillators, and a limited lifestyle – so starting to work out again is a challenge.

 It’s not easy.
 It is significantly harder than getting up an hour earlier to get to the gym, or being embarrassed by realizing how weak we’ve become over the years.